Shoko Hamada (entertainer)

-Shōko Hamada (浜田 翔子, Hamada Shōko) is a Japanese tarento, gravure idol and race queen.
+Shoko Hamada (浜田 翔子, Hamada Shōko) is a Japanese tarento, gravure idol and race queen.
 In addition, she has released several music CDs, mostly containing cover versions.
 She also worked for professional wrestling promotion Hustle in 2006, making her debut on September 7 along with fellow tarento Hitomi Kaikawa.
 She most well known for her appearance as a poster in Metal Gear Solid 3: Snake Eater and its remake Metal Gear Solid Delta: Snake Eater.

 Personal life

-On June 29, 2020, she married with a YouTuber Kabukin.
+On June 29, 2020, she married YouTuber Kabukin.
 She gave birth to her first baby boy in 2021 and second baby boy in 2024.